Front runners and horse magic: Global Champions Tour conquers Schönbrunn!

 The Longines Global Champions Tour will take place in Vienna on September 26, 2025, where the best show jumpers in the world will fight for the title.
 Small newspaper reports that the event will be held in the magnificent Schönbrunn Palace for the first time.
 The competitions promise a high-class sporting weekend with numerous prominent participants - from former champions to up-and-coming talents.

-In the first competition, the Austrian team with Max Kühner on Eic Quantum Robin V showed that it is on the way to the top.
-Kühner and his colleague Scott Brash from Great Britain led at the beginning of the competition, but Kühner had a drop in the second round.
-Maher, another competition riding, could have reached second place with a flawless ride, but made a mistake on his horse Point Break.
-Despite the misfortune, Kühner was satisfied with his collaboration with EIC Cooley Jump The Q and took second place behind Brash, who won the individual classification.
+In the first competition, the Austrian team with Max Kühner on EIC Quantum Robin V showed that they are on the way to the top.
+Kühner and his colleague Scott Brash from Great Britain led at the start of the competition, but Kühner suffered a drop in the second round.
+Maher, another competitive rider, could have achieved second place with a faultless ride, but made a mistake on his horse Point Break.
+Despite the mishap, Kühner was satisfied with his collaboration with EIC Cooley Jump the Q and took second place behind Brash, who won the individual competition.

-The Global Champions Tour is a unique event that combines the highest standards in international equestrian sports.
-The official site of the Global Champions Tour emphasizes that former champions such as Scott Brash, double LGCT champion, and the well -known Harrie Smolders take part in the competition.
-The current title holder, Max Kühner, is also in the starter field, among many other top athletes from all over the world.
+The Global Champions Tour is a unique event that brings together the highest standards in international equestrian sport.
+The official site of the Global Champions Tour highlights that previous champions such as Scott Brash, two-time LGCT Champion, and the well-known Harrie Smolders are taking part in the competition.
+The current title holder, Max Kühner, is also in the starting field, along with many other top athletes from all over the world.

 The list of participants includes riders such as Marcus Ehning from Germany, Martin Fuchs from Switzerland and Edwina Tops-Alexander, who compete with their outstanding horses.
 The event also attracts big names from France, Sweden and Belgium, further increasing the intensity of the competition.
 Particularly noteworthy is the participation of nine Austrian riders in the five-star range, which is of great importance for the local equestrian community.